-What's shaped like pumpkin, with a green exterior and sweet, orange flesh?
+What's shaped like a pumpkin, with a green exterior and sweet, orange flesh?
 Kabocha squash!
-If you're not familiar with this lesser-known winter squash, this is the year to take advantage of all it has to offer.
-Here's you'll learn all you need to know about buying, cooking, and storing kabocha squash.
+If you're not familiar with this lesser-known type of winter squash, this is the moment to take advantage of all it has to offer.
+Here you'll learn all you need to know about buying, cooking, and storing kabocha squash.

 What Is Kabocha Squash?

 Kabocha squash is a green Japanese pumpkin that is available year-round.
-Sweeter than butternut squash, its orange flesh is a cross between pumpkin and sweet potato, and has the texture of roasted chestnuts.
-It's also quite similar to acorn squash, but much sweeter, and can be used in any recipe calling for the latter.
+Sweeter than butternut squash, its orange flesh is a cross between pumpkin and sweet potato and has a texture close to roasted chestnuts.
+It's also quite similar to acorn squash, but sweeter, and can be used in any recipe calling for the latter.

-It is widely used in Japan and Korea, and is becoming more and more popular in the United States.
+It is widely used in Japan and Korea and is becoming more and more popular in the United States.
 It's smaller than many squashes, which makes it great for a single serving.
 Like many other winter squash, kabocha is packed with betacarotene, iron, vitamins A and C, and fiber.
-It also has less than half the carbs of other squash.
+It also has less than half the carbs of other squash (see nutrition info here).

 How to Pick Kabocha Squash

 Usually dark green with faint stripes or spots, kabocha have a squat pumpkin shape and a dull finish.
 There are a few varieties whose bright orange rind matches their bright orange flesh.
-Like many other squashes, choose kabocha that are heavy for their size, with a dull and firm rind.
+Like many other types of squash, choose kabocha that are heavy for their size, with a dull and firm rind.

-Though they range in weight from one to eight pounds, most fall in the two to three pound range.
-They are usually available in late summer to early fall and store well in cool, dry conditions for up to one month.
+Though they range in weight from one to eight pounds, most fall in the two to three-pound range.
+The peak of their season is from late summer to early fall.
+They store well in cool, dry conditions for up to one month.

 How to Clean and Cut Kabocha Squash